5. Auto insurance

 Not having disability insurance can trip up some otherwise money-savvy individuals.

 Disability insurance provides money in the event you are unable to work for an extended period of time.
 The details may vary by insurer and policy.

 Social Security disability benefits provide payments if you are unable to work due to a medical condition that is expected to last at least one year or result in death, and if you meet other requirements.
 But even if you’re approved, there is a five-month waiting period before benefits begin.

 7. Life insurance

 If you were to die tomorrow, could your family pay the bills?
-Do they even have the cash to bury you?
+Do they even have the money to bury you?

-Unless you have plenty of cash in your coffers, you need life insurance.
+Unless you have plenty of cash in your coffers, you need to at least consider whether you or your loved ones would benefit from life insurance.
 Even if you’re wealthy, you might want a policy to help your family pay off estate taxes.

 8. Retirement fund